INTERVIEW

 sectors, for senior- and

-middle-management
+middle-management positions in

-positions in general management,
+general management, sales and

-sales and marketing, finance, supply
+marketing, finance, supply chain,

 manufacturing, IT, and human